Dante-t0/power-outages-modeling/README.md

 The model was trained on the same 'train' subsection of the 2000 - 2016 dataset, imputing the outage duration with the median of the total dataset.

 The results, compared to the baseline, are the following:

 | model    |   R-Squared |    RMSE |
 |:---------|------------:|--------:|
 | baseline |   -0.867084 | 6781.53 |
 | final    |    0.231066 | 4352.01 |

 Both metrics showed great improvement from the baseline, with the RMSE showing a **35.8%** decrease.
 The R^2 shows that the model is a good amount better than merely using the mean, but it is not good enough to reliably predict duration.

+## Fairness Analysis

+Here I will be analysing the fairness of this final model when it comes to how well it does for different groups of the test set.
+I will be comparing the model's fairness on outages *west* of the Mississippi River to those *east*.

+### Null Hypothesis

+This model *is* fair.
+Its RMSE for Outages West of the Mississsippi are roughly the same as outages East of the Mississippi, and any differences are due to random chance.

+### Alternative Hypothesis

+This model *is not* fair.
+Its RMSE for Outages West of the Mississippi are higher than those East of the Mississippi.

+### Test Statistic & Significance level

+Differences in RMSEs (West - East); using a significane level of *0.01*.

+### Method and Conclusion

+I used a permuation test, comparing the acutal difference in RMSEs of the 'West' and 'East' States to randomized trials.
+After 10,000 trials, these are the results:

+<iframe src="assets/fair_test.html" width=800 height=600 frameBorder=0></iframe>

+*Distribution of RMSE differences in 10,000 randomized simulations.
+NOTE: Black bar represents the observed RMSE difference*

+This resulted in a p-value of 0.3268, which leads us to fail to reject the null hypothesis.
+This suggests fairness in the model, in relation to states East and West of the Mississippi River.
+This cannot confirm fairness though, as this is not a randomized controlled trial.